General questions about zoning, Map for Mobile, and common terms

 22. How do you view the FEMA flood zone designation for my property?
 The City’s GIS mapping contains an overlay of the FEMA Flood Insurance Rate Map designations for the City.
 To access and view the flood zone designation mapping, visit https://maps.cityofmobile.org/arcgis/apps/webappviewer/index.html?id=29dd9da2bfa34338b884fc216ada0999&level=2 and click on the map.

 About the update process

 23. What was the process to prepare the UDC?
 The UDC process began with the creation of the Future Land Use Plan, which involved several community workshops during 2017.
 Following the Future Land Use Plan’s adoption, the City worked with a consultant team and a Technical Advisory Committee to draft the regulations.
 An initial draft of the code articles was released for public comment in late 2017 and early 2018.
-Since that time, the code team has been refining the regulations and preparing the final draft UDC and zoning map.
+Since that time, the code team has been refining the regulations and preparing an updated draft UDC.

 24. What is the Zoning Technical Advisory Committee?
 The Technical Advisory Committee consists of 15 members appointed by the Mayor that has been responsible for providing review and comment to the City and its planning consultants regarding the zoning code as drafts are prepared.
 The Committee includes local design professionals, representatives from major stakeholder groups (including corporate, environmental, academic communities, and neighborhood and civic groups), and users of the code.